Reboot a machine

 using a replicaset.

-The general approach for rebooting machines in a mongo cluster is:
+The general approach for rebooting machines in a MongoDB cluster is:

 - Check cluster status with